 5. Temper Tantrum

 I know, not really a parental favorite among the physical games for kids.
 But, go on, give the kids permission.
 Temper tantrum!
-Guaranteed to release some energy.
+Guaranteed to release some energy and if they really kick and rage they’ll engage their core muscles, too.
+Maybe mom and dad should give it a try alongside them?!!?

 At this age, we look for physical games to play as opposed to the less structured activities for the younger set and the straight exercise and sports ideas for the older kids.
 Make the activity fun and easy to do, and you won’t even have to ask them to play it.
 These are physical activities for 5 year olds to 8 year olds, but parents may love them, too.